tc39/proposal-shadowrealm/explainer.md

   * DOM Virtualization (e.g.: Google AMP)
   * Test frameworks and reporters (in-browser tests, but also in node using `vm`).
   * testing/mocking (e.g.: jsdom)
-  * Most plugin mechanism for the web (e.g., spreadsheet functions).
-  * Sandboxing (e.g.: Oasis Project)
   * Server side rendering (to avoid collision and data leakage)
   * in-browser code editors
   * in-browser transpilation

 This document expands a list of some of these [use cases with examples](#UseCases).

+Notably, ShadowRealms do *not* provide a security boundary.
+This makes them usually a bad choice for untrusted code execution, such as is the case for:

+  * Most plugin mechanisms for the web (e.g., spreadsheet functions).
+  * Sandboxing (e.g.: Oasis Project)

 ## <a name='APITypeScriptFormat'></a>API (TypeScript Format)